kraianyn/distress/app/Ideas.md

 ## Do

+Finish the authentication, authorization and introduction pages.

+Finish the settings section.

-Decide how location cities should be displayed: after the name preceded by a comma or in parentheses, or as a subtitle.
+Decide how location cities should be displayed: after the name preceded by a comma or in parentheses, as a subtitle, in the right part of the tile...

-Change the app bar.
+Add a title for courses on entity pages.

-Use regular buttons instead of FABs if the page is dedicated to an action.
+Use regular buttons instead of FABs if the page is dedicated to the action.

 Make the user know if field values are invalid.

+### Negligible

 Make it impossible to access the course form if the component entities are empty.